aliaslab-1984/LocalizationUtiltiy/README.md

 ### mergeCSV.py

-This script aims to merge multiple localization csvs into one.
+This script aims to merge multiple localization csv's into one.

 >**Usage:**
 >```shell
 >python3 mergeCSV.py firstFile.csv secondFile.csv
 >```

+The output of this script will concatenate the contents of each file, removing all the duplicates entries (based on the key).

 ### Notes: